TJI PhD Researchers

 Title of project

-Nada Ahmed has worked as a lawyer and human rights research after she obtained a master degree in human rights law from Paris during which she worked with Human Rights Watch, in their Paris office and a bachelor degree in international law from both Paris 1 Sorbonne University and Cairo University.
+Nada Ahmed has worked as a researcher after she obtained a master’s degree in human Rights Law from Paris X University in France after obtaining her bachelor degree in International Law from both Paris 1 Sorbonne University and Cairo University.

-She joined Tahrir Institute for Middle East Policy in December 2018 as a non-resident fellow with a focus on Egypt security sector and transitional justice in Tunisia.
-To pursue her in interest for transitional justice, she joined the Transitional Justice Institute in Ulster University for her PhD focusing on Narratives of Perpetration in transitional justice mechanisms in three MENA region countries: Egypt, Tunisia and Libya.
+To pursue her interest for transitional justice, she joined the Transitional Justice Institute for her PhD focusing on Narratives of Perpetration in transitional justice mechanisms after the Arab Spring.

 About Nisan Alici